 Recognizing that does not, of course, convince everyone.
 Nor does it end the mystery of Easter.
 The first Christians, like Christians today, cannot fully comprehend resurrected life: the life depicted in the Gospels of a transphysical body that can eat, drink and be touched but that also appears and disappears, unbothered by obstacles like doors and distance.

 However important the role of sociological factors in explaining why Christianity carried the day, there also was that curious and inexplicable joy that marked the early Christians, even as they were being marched off to execution.

 Was that joy simply delusion?
 Denial?

-Perhaps it was the Easter Effect – the joy of people who had become convinced that they were witnesses to something inexplicable but nonetheless true.
+Perhaps it was the Resurrection Effect – the joy of people who had become convinced that they were witnesses to something inexplicable but nonetheless true.
 Something that gave a superabundance of meaning to life and that erased the fear of death.
 Something that had to be shared.
 Something with which to change the world.

 [Portions excerpted from The Wall Street Journal article, The Easter Effect and How It Changed the World by George Weigel.
 Mr. Weigel is distinguished senior fellow at the Ethics and Public Policy Center.]